You've Got Questions

 Since you offer full service dog training could you pet sit overnight if we go out of town?

 We are happy to offer day training lessons for dogs whose owners are away at work or on vacation, but do not offer in home care that a full service pet sitter offers.
 If you are going to be gone and would like to continue manners training services while you are away, we are able to work with your in-home pet sitter on a schedule that ensures the best options to keep your pet happy and content while you are gone.

 How do you handle our keys for full service training?
 Do you keep a copy or do we need to hide them?

 For clients that regularly use our full service in home training, we do ask to obtain a copy of keys or security code at the initial consultation or when you purchase a package.
 This is the safest way to allow us access to your home.
 We do not recommend the hide-a-key option.
 Keys in our possession are kept secure and labeled in a coded fashion for security purposes.

 How do you handle payments?
 What types of payments do you accept?

 Payment is due at the time of your first appointment/initial consultation.
 We accept cash, check, or credit cards via Stripe or PayPal.
 For group training classes, private lessons and Behavior Consultations payment must be received first to hold your spot.
 For multiple session packages, full payment is made when we confirm your appointments.
-Our policy requires a 48 hour notice to cancel or reschedule a session or a minimum charge of $50 applies.
-No refunds can be given for group classes with less than 48 hours notice or once a class session has started.
+Our policy requires a 48 hour notice to cancel or reschedule classes, training sessions.
+No exceptions.
+Without notice a minimum charge of $50 applies and will be automatically billed.
+No refunds can be given for group classes with less than 48 hours notice.
+If dogs display disruptive behavior in group class and have to be switched to private lessons no credit can be forwarded.

 Is Ideal Dog bonded and insured?